NCIOCPL/wcms-front-end/CancerGov/release_notes/FEQ-oct2018-release.md

 This represents a massive refactor of some 75 js files.
 The idea is to deprecate the use of require.js/AMD style modules (and UMD where unnecessary) in favor of ES6 modules (import/export).
 This is not a full refactor, but many singletons needed to be fixed and in a few other cases (eg a lingering global assignment) code was cleaned up minorly.
 In addition, the API for some imports changed and this is reflected in the changes to Common.js most clearly.
 A few files have not been converted, either because they are already deprecated and awaiting deletion or because they are jquery-ui extensions and would be a more substantial undertaking for less obvious gains.

+## [WCMSFEQ-1167] Remove Google+ support
+### CONTENT CHANGES REQUIRED!

+Bye bye Google+, we hardly knew thee.
+Enjoy your time in the great halls of valhalla amongst your brethern like Geocities, Orkut, and Hi5!

+Because our footer is hardcoded in a content block, manual changes in percussion to that block will be required, the full changes are detailed below.

 # Content Changes

 ## [WCMSFEQ-###] Updates to {percussion asset}

 Requires update to...

+## [WCMSFEQ-1167] Remove Google+ support

+Remove the following block from 'CancerGov/SharedItems/SiteFooter/NVCG Site Footer - English' and 'CancerGov/SharedItems/SiteFooter/NVCG Site Footer - Spanish':

+<li><a class="googleplus icon" onclick="NCIAnalytics.FooterLink(this, 'Google+');" href="/social-media#google+"> <span class="hidden">Google+</span> </a></li>